Seiff/python-screenshot-over-internet/README.md

 Sending screenshots from a pc to any device using emails

 the bat file to check the email every 5mins change it if you want but make it >2mins

+Start the program by running the bat file and it will loop